Jake LaMotta, The Actual ‘Raging Bull,’ Dies At 95 — Robert DeNiro And Scorsese Mourn His Death

 “I fought Sugar Ray Robinson so many times it’s a wonder I don’t have diabetes,” LaMotta often said, underlining his quirky sense of humor, something the boxer will always be remembered for.

-Later, LaMotta entered the entertainment business, working as a comedian and then as a night club operator, the latter of which got him into trouble with law after he was convicted of introducing older men to underage girls, a charge Jake vociferously denied till the end of his days.
+Later, LaMotta entered the entertainment business, working as a comedian and then as a night club operator, the latter of which got him into trouble with law after he was convicted of introducing older men to underage girls, a charge Jake vociferously denied until the end of his days.

 But it was his 1970 autobiography, Raging Bull: My Story, which caught the eye of the young and dynamic Martin Scorsese, just fresh from winning the Oscar for Taxi Driver along with Robert DeNiro.
 Scorsese won the tacit approval of the boxing legend to help Raging Bull turn into a film, and the rest, as they say, is history.